 Sign Up for our Email List to Learn MorE

 Supporting Our Ministry

 You can become a part of our healing hospitality work by picking up a cup of coffee at our Café.
-It is open everyday from 8 am to 3 pm.
+Hours are as follows:

-In addition, we have many volunteer opportunities available: from sorting donations to planting at our church farm to preparing rooms at La Casa for new families.
-Please see our volunteer opportunities and donation needs forms and sign up for the email if you are interested in getting involved in person.
+In addition, we have many volunteer opportunities available: sorting donations, planting at our church farm, preparing rooms at La Casa for new families, etc. Please see our volunteer opportunities and donation needs forms and sign up for the email if you are interested in getting involved.

 We must, as Christians, talk more about trauma and trauma-healing because it is at the center of our faith and tradition.
 At the center of every church, up on the wall is a public human torture device... some Christians even wore that grotesque tool of the human destruction around their neck?